Mizur Formation: Mizur Member

 The transition between the Faraskat and Mizur members is gradual, forming a large sedimentary cycle from clayey to sandstone-dominated rocks.
 This layer represents the last unit of the formation and is dominated by fine-grained sandstone horizons, often low-angle crossbedding and scarce fine ripple marks, in contrast to the abundant large wave ripples.
 This layers have abundant fragments of terrestrial vegetation in a highly oxidized state.
 The sedimentation peculiarities of the Mizur layers indicate their accumulation within a relatively wide and shallow shelf.
 This layer is the only that has provided dinosaur footprints, as well ammonites and other invertebrates.

 Environment

 The Mizur Member contains numerous fragments of plants — stems, wood, and leaves — suggesting a clear influence of nearby emerged settings.
 The vegetation in the coeval exposures along the Caucasus and adjacent regions were covered by coniferous forests with abundant underliying Bennettitales.
 The spores and pollen in the sediments are dominated by bennettitales, which likely grew on nearshore lowlands.
 The region hosts pollen of several plant groups, notably the Pinaceae, Podocarpaceae, Araucariaceae, with other such as Ginkgoaceae being less common.
-Beyond trees, the lowlands were covered by thermophilic ferns (Cibitium, Mattonia, Coniopteris), lycophytes (Selaginella), and horsetails (Neocalamites).
+Beyond trees, the lowlands were covered by thermophilic ferns (Cibotium, Matonia, Coniopteris), lycophytes (Selaginella), and horsetails (Neocalamites).
 Invertebrate faunas are linked with the Mediterranean faunal region, with isotope ratios in some specimens (belemnites and brachiopods) yielding estimated average annual temperatures in the North Caucasian–Transcaucasian region of 21.4–23.5 °C; that is, a subtropical humid climate.